-- Contributions Receivable this account represents contributions received from participating members and employers after year end that pertained to payroll periods prior to year-end.
-The increase between fiscal 2022 and 2023 by approximately \$7.5 million is attributed to increased contributions revenue from higher wages reported by employers year over year and increased outreach to employers by the Authority which resulted in additional employer contributions to the Program.
-Total contributions receivable for fiscal 2023 were approximately \$111.9 million as compared to \$104.3 million in fiscal 2022 and \$99.2 million in fiscal 2021. - Due from State of CT this account represents employee contributions that were deposited to the State of Connecticut Common Cash Pool and are earmarked for the restricted use of the Family and Medical Insurance Trust Fund but have not yet been transferred to the Authority's Short-Term Investment Fund (STIF) account. - Prepaid Expenses this account represents prepaid expenses for software licenses and liability insurance related to fiscal year 2023 service dates. - Investments contributions received from employees are invested in the STIF.
-This account of approximately \$485.9 million represents the account balance at June 30, 2023 as compared to an amount of \$370.3 million at the period ended June 30, 2022.
-The increased amount represents continued contributions and investment income into the STIF being greater than benefits payments and operational expenses.
-For the period ended June 30, 2021, investments were \$101 million.
-The increased amount in 2022 represents continued contributions into the STIF before benefits payments began in January 2022. - Right to Use Subscription Assets under GASB 96, new assets were added representing the Subscription-Based Information Technology Arrangements (SBITA) in the amount of \$2.6 million as of June 30, 2023.
+- Contributions receivable This account represents contributions received from participating members and employers after year end that pertained to payroll periods prior to year-end.
+The increase between fiscal 2023 and 2024 by approximately \$ 6.0 million is attributed to increased contributions revenue from higher wages reported by employers year over year and increased outreach to employers, including fund recovery efforts, by the Authority which resulted in additional employer contributions to the Program.
+Total contributions receivable for fiscal 2024 were approximately \$117.9 million as compared to \$111.9 million in fiscal 2023 and \$104.3 million in fiscal 2022. - Due from State of CT This account represents employee contributions that were deposited to the State of Connecticut Common Cash Pool and are earmarked for the restricted use of the Family and Medical Insurance Trust Fund but have not yet been transferred to the Authority's Short-Term Investment Fund (STIF) account. - Prepaid expenses This account represents prepaid expenses for software licenses and liability insurance related to fiscal year 2025 service dates. - Investments Contributions received from employees are invested in the STIF account.
+This account of approximately \$548.4 million represents the account balance on June 30, 2024 as compared to an amount of \$485.9 million at the period ended June 30, 2023.
+The increased amount from the prior year represents the net activity of continued contributions and an increased interest rate as investment income being greater than benefits payments and operational expenses. - Right to use subscription assets The Authority reviewed the GASB 96 estimate in Subscription-Based Information Technology Arrangements (SBITA) and concluded that previously stated assets did not meet standards to considered as such an asset.
+The change in estimate resulted in the amounts of \$0.0 and \$2.6 million as of June 30, 2024 and 2023, respectively.